eddmash/powerorm/docs/source/model/inheritance.rst

 There are three styles of inheritance that are possible in Powerorm:

-- Often, you will just want to use the parent class to hold information that you don’t want to have to type out for each child model.
+- :doc:`Abstract base<abstract>` Often, you will just want to use the parent class to hold information that you don't want to have to type out for each child model.
 This class isn’t going to ever be used in isolation, so Abstract base classes are what you’re after.

-- If you’re subclassing an existing model (perhaps something from another application entirely) and want each model to have its own database table, Multi-table inheritance is the way to go.
+- :doc:`Multi-table inheritance<multi_table_inheritance>` If you’re subclassing an existing model and want each model to have its own database table, Multi-table inheritance is the way to go.

-- Finally, if you only want to modify the PHP-level behavior of a model, without changing the models fields in any way, you can use Proxy models.
+- :doc:`Proxy models<proxy>` Finally, if you only want to modify the PHP-level behavior of a model, without changing the models fields in any way, you can use Proxy models.